Get a rough idea of what a career break might cost you over time. All figures are shown in today's dollars so they are easier to make sense of.

 No income (self-employed / not eligible)

 Some employers top up to full salary for the whole break.
-If that's you, your direct income gap is $0 — though the wage penalty and KiwiSaver impacts still apply.
+If that is you, your direct income gap is $0, although the longer-term pay and KiwiSaver impacts can still be there.

 Your career break opportunity cost